Synthetixio/SIPs/content/stps/stp-5.md

 ---

 ## Simple Summary
 This STP proposes an allocation of $500k to establish a Development/Sales Working Group for a trial period of 6 months.
 The group will function as a sophisticated white-glove service to onboard high-level traders and funds onto the Synthetix platform, offering incentives, technical support, and ongoing correspondence.
+See [job description](assets/stp-5/bd-job-description.md).

 ## Abstract
 This STP suggests investing $500k to form a Development/Sales Working Group for a trial duration of 6 months.
 The group will have the primary role of engaging with sophisticated traders and funds, aiding in their onboarding onto the Synthetix platform, and providing continuous support.
 The group will offer incentives and technical support, alongside maintaining ongoing communication.